UC-Davis-molecular-computing/gpac/README.md

 ### Chemical reaction networks
 There are also functions `integrate_crn_odes` and `plot_crn`, which take as input a description of a set of chemical reactions, derives their ODEs, then integrates/plots them.
-They both use the function `crn_to_odes`, which converts a chemical reactions into ODEs.
+They both use the function `crn_to_odes`, which converts chemical reactions into ODEs.

 See [notebook.ipynb](notebook.ipynb) for examples.